OneDrive/onedrive-sdk-ios/docs/items.md

 ```
 [[[[odClient drive] items:<item_id>] request] getWithCompletion:^(ODItem *item, NSError *error){
-    //Returns an ODItem object or an error if there was one
+    //Returns an ODItem object or an error if there was one.
 }];
 ```